purescript/documentation/language/Type-Classes.md

 -- Row is its own kind, so we can specify a class to operate on types of rows, `# Type`.
 ```

-The kinds of any types mentioned in an instance declaration must match the kinds of those parameters as determined by the typeclass's definition.
+The kinds of any types mentioned in an instance declaration must match the kinds of those parameters as determined by the type class's definition.

 For example: